mindsdb/mindsdb_python_sdk/README.md

 # Python MindsDB SDK
-It enables you to connect to a midnsDB server and use it in a similar way to mindsb_native.
+It enables you to connect to a mindsDB server and use it in a similar way to mindsdb_native.

 ## Install
 ```